NOTACAL logo

 Time Dilation and Atomic Time

 While rarely a concern for civil applications, high-precision timekeeping (like GPS satellites) must account for relativity.
-Additionally, UTC is maintained by atomic clocks, but it is not perfectly constant.
-Occasionally, "leap seconds" are added to UTC to keep it aligned with the Earth's rotation, which slows down slightly due to tidal friction and other geophysical factors.
+Additionally, UTC is maintained by atomic clocks, but it is not perfectly constant. [nist-time] Occasionally, "leap seconds" are added to UTC to keep it aligned with the Earth's rotation, which slows down slightly due to tidal friction and other geophysical factors.
 This is a significant source of edge-case bugs in high-precision software systems.

 Advanced Strategies for Application Developers